As we head into the new year, goals and to-do lists getting worn in, there’s one BIG thing I want to chat about.

 I know it’s exciting when you get asked to work on that project, or your Instagram numbers start to climb, etc. but trust me, getting a grasp on your finances is even more thrilling.
 And it’s necessary.
 I see so many passion projects, side hustles and kitchen table hobbies DIE because of this one mistake.
 It’s daunting to and maybe not a part of the brain you like to use, but it has to be done.

-I hope this gets you refocused on driving profits and not followers and gets you excited to tackle your fear of finances in 2019!
+I hope this gets you refocused on driving profits and not followers and gets you excited to tackle your fear of finances!
 Let’s make this YOUR year for growth!
 Are you in?

 PS.
-If you’re an illustrator or stationery designer, there are only SIX DAYS left to sign up for my From Pen to Press Bootcamp.
+If you’re an illustrator or stationery designer, check out my course Pen to Press.
 If you’re needing help with attracting clients, onboarding and business systems and more, I teach you the EXACT systems I use, and how to grow your profits designing paper products.
-Click HERE to read more and to sign up before January 15th!
+Click HERE to read more!